cs194-126/lab1/README.md

   - PROTIP: you can launch the last debug target with Ctrl+F11.

 ## Assignment
-In this assignment, you will build, on a breadboard, a ciruit that pulses a LED with a button that freezes the pulsing.
+In this assignment, you will build (on a breadboard), a circuit that pulses a LED with a button that freezes the pulsing.

 ### Hardware
 #### Breadboard connection refresher